In the Footsteps of Sylvia Pankhurst and the East End Suffragettes

 Virginia Woolf’s London

 Follow the footsteps of the famous author of “The Waves” “To the Lighthouse” “Mrs Dalloway” and many other novels which changed the fact of early 20th century English literature.
 We’ll visit several of her London addresses in Bloomsbury’s leafy squares while learning about her life, friends, loves and literary career.
 For students of Mrs Dalloway there’s an option to take an alternative walk from Westminster to Mayfair visiting the sites that Clarissa Dalloway visits in the opening pages of the novel.

-Discover the area behind Euston station with a hidden burial ground, a wonderful Art Deco former factory building, a museum paying tribute to the first woman to qualify as a Doctor, a new medical research laboratory and some washing line poles designed by a famous artist.
-We’ll learn of local figures such as housing reformer Basil Jellicoe ,African Independence activist George Padmore, feminist writer and teacher Mary Wollstonecraft.
-All this plus an important location from popular TV series “Sherlock” .
-We don’t promise an introduction to Benedict Cumberbatch but we guarantee you’ll find the walk entertaining!
+Explore the area behind Euston station with a wonderful Art Deco former factory building, a museum paying tribute to the first woman to qualify as a Doctor, a new medical research laboratory and some washing line poles designed by a famous artist.
+We’ll learn of local figures such as housing reformer Basil Jellicoe ,African Independence activist George Padmore, feminist writer Mary Wollstonecraft and film director Mike Leigh.
+“Meet” London’s first Pearly King and discover some fascinating social history in this hidden corner.

 From Cricketers to Costermongers – Discover North Marylebone and Lisson Grove

 This walk offers more variety than most.
-Starting with one of London’s best preserved Victorian stations and adjoining luxury hotels we visit a street market, a canal, the original site of the famous Lords Cricket ground, an antiques centre, an art deco factory and a once notorious street which inspired George Bernard Shaw’s most famous creation – Eliza Doolittle.
+Starting with one of London’s best-preserved Victorian stations and adjoining luxury hotels we visit a street market, a canal, the original site of the famous Lords Cricket ground, an antique centre, an art deco factory and a once-notorious street which inspired George Bernard Shaw’s most famous creation – Eliza Doolittle.